folio-org/docs/content/en/docs/Access/Requests/requests.md

     2. Once found, select the requester from the User Search Results list.
 The requester’s information will then appear on the request.
 6. Select a **Request type**.
 The options that appear depend on the Item status of the item you are requesting.
 7. Optional: Enter a **Request expiration date**.
 If the request is still open by the selected date, it closes and its status changes to Closed - Unfilled.
 8. Optional: Enter any **Patron comments.** For example, if the patron needs the item immediately, you can note it here.
-Patron comments show up in the CSV report and can be included pick slips.
+Patron comments show up in the CSV report and can be included in pick slips.
 9. Select the **Fulfillment preference**.
 10. Select the **Pickup service point** or **Delivery address**, depending on your selection in the previous step.
 11. Click **Save & close**.
 The request is saved and the Request Detail pane appears.
 The patron receives an email notification saying their request was received by the library, [if you have this notification configured.]({{< ref "settings_circulation.md#patron-notice-policies" >}})